Mystery Shopping & Compliance: Protecting your Business

 What Is Franchise Compliance?

-Franchise regulations are a strict set of rules governed by a franchisor, and issued to specific vendors and branches that carry their brand.
-When businesses sign-up to a franchise agreement, they agree to represent the brand in a specific way to preserve its identity and standards.
-This agreement can cover anything from brand recognition (logos, colors, fonts), to set front-of-house expectations like customer service, hygiene standards and business best-practices.
+Franchise regulations are a set of rules stipulated by a franchisor, and issued to vendors and branches that carry their brand name.
+When businesses sign up to a franchise agreement, they are contractually bound to adhere to franchise regulations, upholding specific requirements related to standards and brand identity.

 How Do Businesses Monitor Compliance?